 Texas Women Report on their Maternity Care Experiences

-The Texas WIC Infant Feeding Practices Survey was administered by the Texas Department of State Health Services with new mothers participating in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) have lower prevalence of breastfeeding than the general population.
-The survey examined hospital and work factors associated with a mother reporting she did not breastfeed as long as she wanted to.
+The Texas 2011 WIC Infant Feeding Practices Survey was administered by the Texas Department of State Health Services with new mothers participating in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+The survey examined factors associated with a mother reporting she did not breastfeed as long as she wanted to.

 The prevalence of breastfeeding initiation for the sample population was 81.5 percent.
-Almost half of respondents (48.2 percent) who breastfed said they did not breastfeed for as long as they wanted.
+More than half of the respondents (54.6 percent) who breastfed said they did not breastfeed for as long as they wanted.
 Hispanics were most likely, and whites were least likely to meet their personal breastfeeding goals.
 However, women who reported experiencing Ten Step maternity care practices were more likely to report that they were able to meet their personal breastfeeding goals, even when adjusting for other factors.

 Maternity Care Experiences

-Although the majority of respondents who initiated breastfeeding reported experiencing certain practices known to be supportive of breastfeeding, more than half said they did not experience evidence-based care practices such as breastfeeding in the first hour postpartum, breastfeeding exclusively during the hospital stay, avoiding the use of pacifiers, and avoiding the marketing of infant formula.
+Although the majority of respondents who initiated breastfeeding reported experiencing certain practices known to be supportive of breastfeeding, more than half said they did not experience evidence-based care practices such as breastfeeding in the first hour postpartum, breastfeeding exclusively during the hospital stay, avoiding the use of pacifiers, and avoiding the marketing of infant formula by facility staff.